IRS Form 8868 Instructions

 - Change in accounting period

-If you checked the box for change in accounting period, you must have applied for approval to change the organization’s tax year unless certain conditions have been met.
+If you checked the box for change in accounting period, you must have applied for approval to change the organization’s tax period unless certain conditions have been met.
 IRS Publication 538, Accounting Periods and Methods, contains additional details.

 Line 3